 How we spend our time is how we spend our life, so let’s make it count, hey?
+Here’s some advice on how to live by your values.

 If you’d rather watch than read, here’s the video version (8min):